orchestron-orchestrator/sorespo/docs/tutorials/run-on-codespaces.md

 ```

 The resulting output has two top-level containers, `<netinfra>` (the first
-configuration file we loaded above), which describes the configuration of the
+ configuration file you loaded), which describes the configuration of the
-network devices and topology, and `<l3vpn-svc>` (the second loaded
+network devices and topology, and `<l3vpn-svc>` (the second configuration file
-configuration file) which is an implementation of `ietf-l3vpn-svc.yang` defined
+you loaded) which is an implementation of `ietf-l3vpn-svc.yang` defined
+in [RFC8299](https://datatracker.ietf.org/doc/html/rfc8299).
+The L3VPN Service
-in RFC8299.
-This is used to define the VPNs, customer attachment points and
+Model is used to define the VPNs, customer attachment points and other
-other parameters necessary for provisioning customer L3VPN services.
+parameters necessary for provisioning customer L3VPN services.

 ```xml
 <netinfra xmlns="http://example.com/netinfra">